antonskourides/lightenn/README.md

 - Model persistence using the `serialize` package (just calling pickle underneath.)

-Convolutional Neural Network (CNN) support coming soon!
+Convolutional Neural Network (CNN) and GPU support coming soon!

 Please see the ./usage_examples/ folder for sample use cases.
 Some toy examples are included in: